shawn-y-sun/Customer_Analytics_Retail/README.md

 🔶 Insights:
 - We observe that the two elasticities are very close together for almost the entire price range.
-- It appears that promotion does not appear to be a significant factor in the customers' decission what quantity of chocolate candy bars to purchase.
+- It appears that promotion does not appear to be a significant factor in the customers' decision what quantity of chocolate candy bars to purchase.